Safety and health reporting for coal mines

 You must notify an inspector of mines if certain serious accidents or high-potential incidents occur at your coal mine.
 You must also provide individual and summary incident reports.

-In addition, you must report a confirmed diagnosis of any prescribed disease among current and former workers.
+In addition, you must report a diagnosis of any prescribed disease among current, commencing and former coal mine, mineral mine or quarry workers.
+You should notify a disease diagnosis even if there is uncertainty about the contribution of occupational exposure to the disease.

 Who this applies to